 Boost Parents’ Social Capital

-Social capital pertains to a network of relationships people have in a community, which enables them to function more effectively.
+Social capital pertains to a network of relationships people have in a community, enabling them to function more effectively.

 Because social connections are vital to one’s health and personal well-being, sending your child to daycare can help broaden you and your child’s social connection.